 As a narcissist is all about themselves.
 They use others to better themselves.
 They feel entitled to exploit people for their own gains, and they lack in the Empathy to care for those they hurt in the process of getting their own needs met.

-Humans sense of self-worth develops in early childhood, and the relationships they have with those around them.
+Humans sense of self-worth develops in early childhood and the relationships they have with those around them.

-So if lack self-worth is why a person would end up on the narcissist personality disorder spectrum, and self-esteem is developed in early childhood hood, then it’s more than possible that something went wrong within the narcissist’s childhood.
+So if lack of self-worth is why a person would end up on the narcissist personality disorder spectrum, and self-esteem is developed in early childhood hood, then it’s more than possible that something went wrong within the narcissist’s childhood.

 This could be down to a number of things.